 The product had a creative marketing campaign (skydiving to the I/O while streaming live was a clear example), but designing the product in partnership with a popular eyewear brand would have given it the extra wow factor to make it become a hip product.

 Privacy concerns were raised in the early stages.
-Casinos, pubs and restaurants were forbidding access to any person wearing Google Glass, and this made using them awkward.
+Casinos, pubs, and restaurants were forbidding access to any person wearing Google Glass, and this made using them awkwardly.

 Present and future